apache/spark/docs/sql-programming-guide.md

 val teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")

 // Alternatively, a SchemaRDD can be created for a JSON dataset represented by
-// a RDD[String] storing one JSON object per string. val anotherPeopleRDD = sc.parallelize(
+// an RDD[String] storing one JSON object per string. val anotherPeopleRDD = sc.parallelize(
   """{"name":"Yin","address":{"city":"Columbus","state":"Ohio"}}""" :: Nil)
 val anotherPeople = sqlContext.jsonRDD(anotherPeopleRDD)